codethor0/DecentraFile/DEEP_AUDIT_FIXES.md

 ## Verification

 All fixes have been:
-- ✅ Applied to source code
+- PASS Applied to source code
-- ✅ Tested with boundary cases
+- PASS Tested with boundary cases
-- ✅ Verified no linting errors
+- PASS Verified no linting errors
-- ✅ Documented with security notes
+- PASS Documented with security notes

 ## Testing Recommendations